nextcloud/documentation/user_manual/pim/sync_ios.rst

    -  Change port to 80.
    -  Go back to account information and hit Save.

-Now should now find your contacts in the address book of your iPhone.
+You should now find your contacts in the address book of your iPhone.
 If it's still not working, have a look at the :doc:`troubleshooting` and `Troubleshooting Contacts & Calendar`_ guides.